 Originally established as a residential college for Jewish students, Shalom College celebrates diversity and multiculturalism and accommodates students irrespective of religious affiliation.
 Located on the Village Green of campus, you will live in a single bedroom with weekly cleaning service.
 Some rooms feature private, en suite bathrooms while others have shared bathroom facilities.
 You will also have access to communal lounges, TV rooms, courtyard, games and reading rooms.
 The Resident Society arranges social activities, sports teams and outings around Sydney and the surrounding area.
 You will eat in the college dining hall with fellow residents.
 In keeping with the college’s Jewish heritage, all food is kosher.

 Recently built, the stylish University Terraces offer self-catered apartment-style accommodation in studio, one-bedroom apartment and two-bedroom apartment units conveniently on campus.
 Each unit features a private bathroom and an efficient kitchenette.
-Other amenities include rooftop gardens, common lounges and laundry facilities as well as a large communal kitchen where you will prepare your own meals.
+Other amenities include rooftop gardens, common lounges and laundry facilities.
 There are also retail shops, including a supermarket, on the ground floor and the campus Fitness & Aquatic Center is next door.

 At the University Terraces, students will be required to purchase their own crockery and utensils upon arrival.